Posted on 2nd Jul, 2019 by Charlotte Coop

 It’s an incident that just goes to show how easily these occurrences can happen, and it’s scenarios like these that we’ve designed Brakesafe to prevent.
 It automatically applies the brake if it detects that the driver has failed to do so, preventing the HGV from becoming a destructive runaway vehicle.

-Reversing radars are an increasingly common consumer technology, and it’s not unusual for many commuter cars to be fitted with them, as well as radar alarms to enable the drivers to make more accurate judgements when backing into a space or making parallel parking manoeuvres.
+Reversing radars and reversing cameras are an increasingly common consumer technology, and it’s not unusual for many commuter cars to be fitted with them, as well as radar alarms to enable the drivers to make more accurate judgements when backing into a space or making parallel parking manoeuvres.

 However, where HGVs are concerned, their size and weight makes them even more hazardous than regular vehicles, especially in tight environments or typically crowded areas like industrial estates or business parks.